Power BI RELATED Function

-- Now go back and choose “New Column” again for “Product_Table” and open RELATED function.
+- Now go back and choose “New Column” again for “Product_Table” and open the RELATED function.

-- Instead of adding two extra columns we can arrive at the total value in the single-column itself, below is the formula to arrive the total price in single-step itself.
+- Instead of adding two extra columns, we can arrive at the total value in the single-column itself.
+Below is the formula to arrive at the total price in the single-step itself.